My days of drawing and painting go way back, like many

 sketch and paint.
 So, I removed that

-shop from what I call an oversaturated environment.
+shop from what I call an over saturated environment.
 If being honest I believe art is an in-person experience.

 Since then, an artistic shift has been happening.
 Most of my evenings consist of sketching and the

-there was this struggle happening and my first thought was, "here we go again."
+following day I have been painting.
+But I sensed a struggle happening and my first thought was, "here we go again."

 This struggle was real and for an artist when you find

 yourself in that tug of war the best thing to start doing is unravel the cause.
-My thoughts came flowing like a river, I even

 signed up for another art class which has been great.